aryantipnis/aryantipnis/README.md

 ## 📫 Contact

-For a quick response, DM me at https://www.linkedin.com/in/aryan-tipnis/
+For a quick response, email me at atipnis@umass.edu.

 <!--
 **aryantipnis/aryantipnis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.